 Some units are faithful companions or subservient minions and are almost never seen apart from another unit.
 A unit like this has the Counterpart keyword and the miniature that represents this unit is always added to another unit.
 That miniature has a Counterpart Card and their miniature is a counterpart miniature.
-The combined unit has the rank, unit type, defense die, courage value, surge conversion chart, and speed as shown on the Unit Card.- Sometimes, a Counterpart Card has a different unit type only for the purposes of equipping Upgrade Cards.
+The combined unit has the Rank, unit type, Defense,

-- A unit leader in a combined unit can be assigned wounds when it is the only non-counterpart miniature in the unit.
+- A unit leader in a combined unit can be assigned Wounds when it is the only non-counterpart miniature in the unit.

-- When a wound token would be assigned to a non- counterpart miniature in a combined unit, that unit’s controlling player may assign that wound token to an undefeated counterpart miniature in that unit instead.
-That wound token must be assigned to a counterpart miniature if it would cause the last non-counterpart miniature in the unit to be defeated.
+- When a Wound token would be assigned to a non-counterpart miniature in a combined unit, that unit’s controlling player may assign that Wound token to an undefeated counterpart miniature in that unit instead.
+That Wound token must be assigned to a counterpart miniature if it would cause the last non-counterpart miniature in the unit to be defeated.

 - Upgrade Cards without weapons equipped to a counterpart miniature are usable by the rest of the unit, unless the counterpart miniature is defeated.